smokeml/smokeml.github.io/icseae.md

 ## Generate BitCode files and compile_commands.json

-！Note: This step is not neccessary for evaluating this artifact.
+！Note: This step is not necessary for evaluating this artifact.
 This step requires a project can be successfully compiled on a machine, which itself is quite complicated and time-consuming.
 We have prepared all the BitCode files for the subjects in the paper in both version36 and version40 for evaluation.

 **compile_commands.json** is the Compilation Database file.
 It specifies how to replay single compilations independently of the build system.
 Please refer to [JSON Compilation Database Format Specification](https://clang.llvm.org/docs/JSONCompilationDatabase.html)